In July 2021, this guidance was reviewed and updated to reflect processes in place locally for the convening and holding of Care Planning Meetings.

 - That an application for court proceedings is required whether this be immediate application to court or threshold "in Principle" to invoke pre proceedings process – as threshold criteria has to be satisfied for both.

-The Team Manager and/or Social Worker will present the Case Management Decision to the Legal Planning Panel Meeting chaired by a Service Manager.
+The Team Manager and/or Social Worker will present the outcome of the reflective discussion to the Care Planning Panel Meeting on a Wednesday afternoon chaired by the Assistant Director.

 The meeting (on behalf of the Local Authority) will then consider the case presented in order to: